dansanderson/easyasm65/README.md

 Release 0.1:
 * Single segment programs only: one `!to` and up to one `* = ...` per source file

-Roadmap:
+1.0 roadmap:
 * `!binary`
 * `!source`
 * `runnable` with custom PC (single relocatable segment)
 * Multi-segment programs with `!to "...", cbm` and `raw`; multiple `* = ...` allowed; gaps filled on disk
 * Multi-segment programs with `!to "...", runnable`; segments relocated by bootstrap, no gaps on disk
 * Multi-file output, multiple `!to` allowed
-* Freezable mode that uses bank 5 if it's already there
+* Use EasyAsm code in bank 5 if it's already there, for Freezer compatibility
-* List symbol definitions
+* List symbol definitions to file
-* List disassembly alongside source code
+* List assembly alongside source code to file
 * Automatic 16-bit branch instructions

+Far future:
+* Macros
+* Conditional assembly
+* Conditional expressions
+* A nice built-in editor

 ## An important note